kevin931/poetic/docs/source/usage/predictor.rst

 All tokens (mostly words, contractions, and punctuations after tokenized) are converted into word IDs, which are all postive ``int``.
 By default, the gensim dictionary shipped by the package is used.

-However, if a custom dictionary is supplied at initialization of the ``Predictor``, it will likely  be incomptabile with the default model because models are specifically trained with one set of word IDs.
-Therefore, it is **not recommended** to use a custom dictionary.
+If a custom dictionary is supplied at initialization of the ``Predictor``, it is recommended, if not necessary to use a custom model even though the constructor does not enforce it.
+Custom dictionaries, which have different word IDs will likely be incomptabile with the default model because models are specifically trained with one set of word IDs.